Sustainability consists of actions

 Our museums are safe for persons with reduced mobility or sensory impairment.
 Acquaint yourself with our accessibility at our website Tips for Your Visit.

-We participate in the travelling network Gay Travel Finland.
+We are part of the We Speak Gay Community that works towards an inclusive and LGBTQ friendly culture in Finland.
 We act against discrimination, racism, homophobia, and transphobia – all minorities are welcome at our museums.

 The services and events at the museums and the international residency bring joy and education for the inhabitants in the small rural town who must travel a long distance to reach the extensive cultural supply of large centres of growth.